Half of them

 Five things

 Ninety seconds if you know exactly where to click.
 Twenty or thirty minutes if you're being thorough and you don't.
 The whole point of Aura is that the careful version takes longer than most women have, and the quick version misses too much.
-So she does both at once, on every spa, every quarter.
+So she does it once, on every spa, and puts the date of that screen on the page.

 What I do when a friend asks